Who are we?

 His company Kelly Turkeys began producing turkeys in 1970.
 He re-introduced the bronze turkey to the UK and has established KellyBronze as a premium brand.
 Another business, Farmgate Hatcheries, supplies the largest range of bronze, white and black poults to producers across the UK, Europe and beyond.
 Derek has served the turkey industry at all levels through the British Turkey Federation, British Poultry Council and Nation Farmers Union.

-Vice Chairman – James Marriage
+Chairman – James Marriage

 James grew up on a mixed arable and beef farm near Chelmsford.
 After obtaining a languages degree and a brief spell working in London, he returned home to work for the family’s milling company W & H Marriage & Sons.

 He spent a year in the mills before joining the feed sales team and eventually became a director.